-Hoi An - Perhaps more than any other place in Vietnam, Hoi An retains the feel of centuries past.
+Hoi An - With its famous lanterns and traditional ochre buildings, Hoi An retains the feel of centuries past.
 Once known as Faifo, Hoi An was an influential port along the Silk Road.
-For over 500 years merchants from China, Japan, France and Portugal settled in the prosperous town resulting in a distinctive blend of culture, cuisine, religion and architecture.
+For over 500 years, merchants from China, Japan, France and Portugal settled in the prosperous town, resulting in a distinctive blend of culture, cuisine, religion and architecture.

-Japanese Covered Bridge - First constructed in the 1590s to link the Japanese and Chinese quarters of the Merchant town.
+Japanese Covered Bridge - First constructed in the 1590s to link the Japanese and Chinese quarters of the town, this iconic pink-hued bridge has been restored to its former splendour.